mrnikwaws/aws-neuron-sdk/src/pytorch/getting_started.md

 ## Step 2: Compilation instance installations

-If using Conda DLAMI version 27 and up, activate pre-installed PyTorch-Neuron environment (using `source activate aws_neuron_pytorch_p36`  command).
-Please update PyTorch-Neuron environment by following update steps in [DLAMI release notes](../../release-notes/dlami-release-notes.md#conda-dlami).
+Please see [Neuron Install Guide](../../docs/neuron-install-guide.md) to setup virtual environment and install Torch-Neuron packages.

-To install in your own AMI, please see [Neuron Install Guide](../../docs/neuron-install-guide.md) to setup virtual environment and install Torch-Neuron packages.
+There is currently a bug in the  aws_neuron_pytorch_p36 conda environment on current DLAMI releases before v37.
+Please do not use older DLAMI versions as parts of this tutorial will fail.
+If you are using version 37, please ensure you update your conda environment for best performance.

 ## Step 3: Compile on compilation instance